 f.
 The CDDO and affiliate will work together to determine if additional follow up is warranted and if so the process will be repeated until resolution is reached.

 g.
-The CDDO will work with the individual issuing the complaint to make sure he/she is aware of the option to switch case management providers and assist them in doing so I he/she chooses that option.
+The CDDO will work with the individual issuing the complaint to make sure he/she is aware of the option to switch case management providers and assist them in doing so if he/she chooses that option.